 How do I purchase a print?

-If you are paying by credit or debit card simply click on the ADD TO CART button.
+If you are paying by credit or debit card simply click on the ADD TO CART button (or Paypal if you have a Paypal Account).
 A window will open displaying your basket which you can add to if you so wish.
-If you wish to pay by bank transfer, paypal or cheque please contact me either by e-mail or telephone for more details.
+If you wish to pay by bank transfer or cheque please contact me either by e-mail or telephone for more details.

 What payment options are there?